-With the demise of Khenpo Jigme Phuntsho Jungnye on the evening of 6 January, 2004, the Buddhist world lost one of its greatest luminaries and Tibet one of her foremost leaders.
+With the demise of khenpo jigme phuntsok Jungnye on the evening of 6 January 2004, the Buddhist world lost one of its greatest luminaries and Tibet one of her foremost leaders.
 Aged 70, Khenpo Jigphun had been admitted to the 363 Military Hospital in Chengdu, the capital of China’s Sichuan province with heart problems on 29 December 2003.
-He has been suffering from ill health for a number of years and also from the pressure of Chinese restriction on his movements and religious activities.
+He has been suffering from ill health for a number of years and also from the pressure of Chinese restrictions on his movements and religious activities.

-With the relaxation of religious restriction at end of 1970s, Khenpo resumed his religious activities of teaching and writing.
-A major educational achievement was the founding of Larung Gar Buddhist Academy in 1978 in Sertar with the aim of providing an ecumenical training in Tibetan Buddhism.
+With the relaxation of religious restrictions at end of the 1970s, Khenpo resumed his religious activities of teaching and writing.
+A major educational achievement was the founding of Larung Gar Buddhist Academy in 1978 in Sertar with the aim of providing ecumenical training in Tibetan Buddhism.
 The slopes of Larung Gar were soon hosts to a rapidly expanding shanty town built by the community of disciples who flocked around him.
 Registered as an educational establishment rather than as a monastery, Larung Gar became a renowned hub of Buddhist scholarship.
-At its height in the turn of this millennium, it had close to 10,000 monks and nuns, and produced hundreds of young erudite Khenpos who spread Khenpo’s teachings far and wide.
-The monastic sprawl spread over hills with its three quartiers for lay disciples, nuns and monks each forming a community on its own.
-Almost two thirds consisted of nuns and Khenpo’s niece, Muntsho, who was recognised as a sprul sku, headed the nuns.
+At its height at the turn of this millennium, it had close to 10,000 monks and nuns and produced hundreds of young erudite Khenpos who spread Khenpo’s teachings far and wide.
+The monastic sprawl spread over hills with its three quartiers for lay disciples, nuns, and monks each forming a community on its own.

-A very committed monk, Khenpo also undertook in 1980s a project of ‘cleansing’ Buddhist institutions by evicting from his centre all corrupt monks and nuns, and persons who betrayed their teachers during the Cultural Revolution.
-Simultaneously, Khenpo travelled extensively across Tibet and China teaching Buddhism and rediscovering hidden treasures.
+A very committed monk, Khenpo also undertook in the 1980s a project of ‘cleansing’ Buddhist institutions by evicting from his center all corrupt monks and nuns, and persons who betrayed their teachers during the Cultural Revolution.
+Simultaneously, Khenpo traveled extensively across Tibet and China teaching Buddhism and rediscovering hidden treasures.
 In 1989, Khenpo left China to visit India at the invitation of H.H.
 Penor Rinpoche.
-During his visit to India he taught at various monasteries, including the Nyingma Institute in Mysore.
-At Dharamsala, the Dalai Lama resumed the connections they had in their previous lives by receiving teachings from Khenpo for a couple weeks.
+During his visit to India, he taught at various monasteries, including the Nyingma Institute in Mysore.
+At Dharamsala, the Dalai Lama resumed the connections they had in their previous lives by receiving teachings from Khenpo for a couple of weeks.

 In a press conference in Washington, Khenpo was asked the purpose of the long and tiring journey he made from his remote hermitage in Kham to the US.
 Khenpo plainly replied, “to bring peace and happiness to the people”.
 Asked how he was going to achieve this, Khenpo said unpretentiously, “I ask people to develop a kind and compassionate heart”.
 To another journalist who asked what Khenpo would do if he were depressed, Khenpo candidly replied, “Whether I am happy or sad, I pray to the Three Jewels”.
 So great a master and so simple a message, thousands of people the world over remember him today, and his legacies continue to flourish.